slaclab/aes-stream-drivers/data_dev/app/README.md

-# How to run the application to rate test
+# How to run the example application rate test

 Go to the `app` directory and build the source code
 ```bash